-I take this opportunity of expressing my grateful thanks to a large number of friends and relations of Mian Fazl-i-Husain, who have generously given their help in the collection of material for the writing of this biography, and of it. l in revising certain portions September 28, 1945.
+I take this opportunity of expressing my grateful thanks to a large number of friends and relations of Mian Fazl-i-Husain, who have generously given their help in the collection of material for the writing of this biography, and in revising certain portions of it.

+September 28, 1945.

 AZIM HUSAIN